Assistant Professor (Lecturer)

-His research interests include signal and image processing, machine learning, low dimensional signal models, compressed sensing, source separation, optimization algorithms for large-scale machine learning: theoretical and applied in medical/biological imaging (magnetic resonance fingerprinting, mass spectroscopy), remote sensing (hyperspectral imagery), multi-array cameras, and low-power/complexity sensor networks.
+His research interests include machine learning, signal and image processing, compressed sensing, low-complexity data models, source separation, optimisation algorithms for large-scale machine learning and data science: theoretical and applied to medical imaging, remote sensing and computer vision.

 Hiring!
 I have funded PhD studentships available on topics related to:

 If you’re interested, please send me an email!